tsabunkar/design-patterns/solid-principles/solid.md

 ---

+# Dependency Inversion Principle

+- Dependency Inversion principle is not related to Dependency Injection :)
+- states that :
+  - A. High-level modules should not depend on low-level modules.
+Both should depend on abstractions (e.g. interfaces).
+  - B. Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.
+- dependency inversion principle is a specific form of decoupling software modules
+- This will help for decoupling and helps in refacotring when requirement changes in future

+---

 # Principle of Least Suprise or Principle of Least Astonishment

 - This principle applies to: applies to user interface and software design